thiscodeworks/pohoda/README.md

 # Pohoda Connection Plugin

-A WordPress plugin for connecting to Pohoda mServer.
+A WordPress plugin for connecting to Pohoda mServer API.

 ## Installation